AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 **Hint** File Manager like Midnight Commander -- ``mc``

 :Exercise: allow group members to open the file, while others should have no acceess to the directory at all.
-:Exercise*: make a few more subdirectories and set +x bit for group for the current dir and all subdirectories only (not files) with one command
+:Exercise*: make a few more subdirectories and make a current directory and all newly created subdirectories then readable by them group with one command (directories only).

 Hotkeys
 ----